 This student handbook was developed to answer many of the commonly asked questions that parents and students may have during the course of a school year.
-This handbook summarizes many of the official policies and administrative guidelines of the Board of Education and the District.
+This handbook summarizes many of the official policies and administrative guidelines of the Board and the School District.
 To the extent that the handbook is ambiguous or conflicts with these policies and guidelines, the policies and guidelines shall control.